 Interested applicants should have a bachelor’s degree in social work, a master’s degree in social work or a related degree.
 Salary and benefits packages include the following:

-- Benefits package totaling $16,280 including: healthcare, dental, vision, generous paid leave, life insurance, tuition reimbursement, opportunity for onsite MSW completion, short term disability, legal services, retention incentives and employee assistance program
+- Benefits package totaling over $20,000 including: healthcare, dental, vision, generous paid leave, life insurance, tuition reimbursement, onsite MSW opportunity, short term disability, legal services, retention incentives and Employee Assistance Program

 - Advancement opportunities